 Diabetic Foot Ulcers

-There is scientific evidence suggesting that LL-37 also may be efficacious in diabetic foot ulcers.
-Diabetic foot ulcers, just as venous leg ulcers, lack LL-37 in the wound margin (6).
-The Company therefore assumes that diabetic foot ulcers may present an opportunity for indication broadening.
+It is probable that ropocamptide may also be efficacious in diabetic foot ulcers.
+Diabetic foot ulcers, just as venous leg ulcers, lack endogenous LL-37 in the wound edge (6).
+The company therefore assumes that diabetic foot ulcers may present an opportunity for indication broadening.

 (1) Dorschner RA, Pestonjamasp VK, Tamakuwala S, Ohtake T, Rudisill J, Nizet V, Agerberth B, Gudmundsson GH, Gallo RL.
 (2001).
 Cutaneous injury induces the release of cathelicidin anti-microbial peptides active against group A Streptococcus.
 J Invest Dermatol, 117(1):91-97.

 (2) Scott MG, Davidson DJ, Gold MR, Bowdish D, Hancock RE.
 (2002).
 The human antimicrobial peptide LL-37 is a multifunctional modulator of innate immune responses.
 J Immunol, 169(7):3883-3891.